 We appreciate the contributions of more than 70 participants who contributed their time, experience and expertise.
-Together, they offer a multi-sectoral and holistic view of stakeholders relevant to this issue, including representatives from ministries, parliaments, telecommunications regulators, law enforcement agencies, educational institutions, think tanks, non-governmental and civic organisations, and companies from the financial, telecommunications, cybersecurity and digital sectors.
+Together, they represented a multi-sectoral and holistic view of stakeholders relevant to this issue, including representatives from ministries, parliaments, telecommunications regulators, law enforcement agencies, financial institutions, cybersecurity firms, educational institutions, NGOs and digital platforms.
 Their insights, data, and practical recommendations were invaluable to the development of this report.
-The table below highlights the organisations represented in this study.
+The table below highlights the participants per country.